Secrets from inside the official Oscars after-party

 Stars can afford to be relaxed because guests know that taking photos inside is frowned upon.

-"The Academy really insists that those high profile folks get a chance to breathe and to have a great evening, so security is watching," Ms Cecchetto told news.com.au.
+"The Academy really insists that those high-profile folks get a chance to breathe and to have a great evening, so security is watching," Cecchetto told news.com.au.

 "It is lovely to see their faces when they come out with their name on it.
 It's joyous.
-Sometimes there's a vague look of bewilderment which I can understand (Ms Burwell won the Best Makeup Oscar for Braveheart), it's an unbelievable moment."
+Sometimes there's a vague look of bewilderment which I can understand [Burwell won the Best Makeup Oscar for Braveheart], it's an unbelievable moment."

-In her 30 years of producing the event which is considered the grand finale to Hollywood's awards season, Ms Cecchetto can only recall one year when things went a little awry.
+In her 30 years of producing the event, which is considered the grand finale to Hollywood's awards season, Cecchetto can only recall one year when things went a little awry.

 "They tanks were aerated and we tested all these fish over and over again to make sure the fish were happy.
 We tested the water levels, everything."